A normal commercial website is not some other magical, mysterious thing. So here's the idea: Treat it like an advertisement!

 Answer: An interesting presentation that creates want through pictures and text.

 However, even the most interesting ad can be completely ineffective.
-Pictures of pretty girls and cats and fast cars have long been used in advertising because they attract attention--what you DO with that attention once you've got it determines how effective the ad is.
+Pictures of pretty girls and kittens and fast cars have long been used in advertising because they attract attention--what you DO with that attention once you have it determines how effective the ad is.

 How do you make your interesting ad into an effective advertisement?
-It will have to include all these following points to be effective:
+To be effective, an advertisement should include all these following points:

 In short, as well as holding someone's attention and making that person want the product, the ad should contain enough factual information about the product to enable that person to purchase it as soon as possible.

 There are many shortcuts made on these six points, especially by corporations with huge advertising budgets.
 Many advertisements you see focus on only one of these points.
-Some companies spend barrels of money to establish a brand name presence.
+Some companies spend barrels of money to establish a brand name presence in a particular market.
 This practice is called "branding" and is a part of "Who is making or selling the product" point above.

-The lack of a sales return for advertising dollars spent is one of the chief complaints of those spending their money on advertising in print media, TV, radio and websites.
+The lack of a sales return for advertising dollars spent is one of the chief complaints of those spending their money on advertising in print media, TV, radio and on websites.
 Don't let this happen to you through your website!
-Those selling advertising can tell you that most small business have to watch very carefully where they spend their advertising dollars.
-To have the best chance of an advertisement making you money, keep in those points listed above.
+Those selling advertising can tell you that most small businesses must watch very carefully where they spend their advertising dollars.
+To have the best chance of an advertisement making you money, keep in place all those points listed above.

-We started out in business 20+ years ago as the owner and operator of a small regional advertising directory.
-Most of our advertisers were small businesses or individuals--they didn't know how to design ads and couldn't afford to hire PR or advertising firms to design marketing campaigns.
-They couldn't even afford to have a professional design ads for them.
-If we wanted them to have a "professional looking" advertisement, we had to make it for them, and we learned very quickly that those practical points listed above had to be included in the advertisements we made for the ads to work.
+We started out in business 30 some years ago as the owner and operator of a small regional advertising directory.
+Most of our advertisers were small businesses or individuals; they didn't know how to design advertisements and couldn't afford to hire PR or advertising firms to design marketing campaigns for them.
+Some of them couldn't even afford to have a professional graphic artist design a single ad for them.
+If we wanted them to have a "professional-looking" advertisement in our directory, we had to make it for them, and we learned very quickly that those practical points listed above had to be included in the advertisements we made, for the ads to work.
 It took all the guesswork out of what makes an advertisement work.
-Twenty years later, some of those same advertisements we designed are still running!
+Thirty years later, some of those same advertisements we designed are still running!

-By the way, while you are rummaging through THIS website, if you look you'll find all of these six points of an effective advertisement in our presentation--many of them on our home page.
+By the way, while you are rummaging through our website, if you look for them, you'll find all of these six points of an effective advertisement in our presentation--many of them on our home page.

-Contact us here if you need an ad designed for you or you want specific information on how you can make this work on your website.
+Contact us here if you need an ad designed for you or you want specific information on how you can make your website work as an advertisement.